Welcome to the book club. Like each book club story on this blog, the reading and commenting is done at your own pace. Have fun and enjoy!

 Bran and his Slide Show…

-Other transcribed stories can be found here:
+Other transcribed stories can be found here (more on the way):

 - Only Kids are Afraid of the Dark– rubies, fire, blood sacrifice, and Saagael- oh my!